peterjunpark/gpu-cluster-networking/docs/how-to/roce-config.rst

 #.
 Configure links on the switch.

    #.
 For switch ports that connect to other switches, run the ``no shutdown`` command to bring them online, then ensure link training is disabled with the ``no standalone-link-training`` command.
-The following example demonstrates the configuration of 32 ports (port 1 to port 32) oo a leaf switch that connects to an upper spine switch.
+The following example demonstrates the configuration of 32 ports (port 1 to port 32) too a leaf switch that connects to an upper spine switch.

       .. code-block:: shell